Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Operator/Bitwise Operators.md

 ## Conclusion
-itwise operators in Python offer a powerful set of tools for working with individual bits in integers.
+Bitwise operators in Python offer a powerful set of tools for working with individual bits in integers.
 While these operators may not be as commonly used in everyday programming, they become crucial in scenarios where low-level bit manipulation is required.

 As you advance in your Python programming journey, experiment with bitwise operators, explore their applications in real-world scenarios, and leverage their efficiency for tasks involving binary representation.
 For more insights and practical examples, check out our tutorials on Python Central Hub!